 Senators Propose Immigration Reform Framework

-Originally published by the following source: Senator Joni Ernst — February 12, 2018
+Originally published by: Senator Joni Ernst — February 12, 2018

 The following article was produced and published by the source linked to above, who is solely responsible for its content.
 SBC Magazine is publishing this story to raise awareness of information publicly available online and does not verify the accuracy of the author’s claims.
 As a consequence, SBC cannot vouch for the validity of any facts, claims or opinions made in the article.